vatsalunadkat/sleep-pattern-analysis/README.md

 - [x] Show/Hide processed JSON data button

 ### Future scope
+- [ ] Enhanced Exports - More customizations (FHIR compatible) for the export feature.
+- [ ] Enhanced Visualization - Adding more interactive and customizable visualization options.
-- [ ] Google SSO login
+- [ ] Google SSO Login - for quick and easy access to import the data.
-- [ ] Directly importing data using the Fitbit APIs
+- [ ] Enhanced compatibility - Add support to directly import data from the Fitbit APIs, as well as integration and support with Apple Health and Garmin.
-- [ ] Compatability with Apple Health and Garmin exports
+- [ ] Integration with Wearable Devices - Integrating with wearable devices to directly import sleep data, providing real-time insights and personalized recommendations.

 See the [open issues](https://github.gatech.edu/vunadkat6/sleep-pattern-analysis/issues) for a full list of proposed features (and known issues).